Tom Stobart

-Thomas Ralph Stobart OBE (10 March 1914 – 28 November 1980) was a British cameraman, film-maker and author, notable for having shot The Conquest of Everest, the official film of the 1953 British Mount Everest Expedition.
+Thomas Ralph Stobart OBE (10 March 1914 – 29 November 1980) was a British cameraman, film-maker and author, notable for having shot The Conquest of Everest, the official film of the 1953 British Mount Everest Expedition.

 Stobart was born in Darlington and was educated at St Bees School near Whitehaven, Cumberland.
 He attended Sheffield University and Cambridge University where he studied zoology.
-He died at Hassocks, Sussex aged 66.

 He made Army instructional films in India in World War II, went on a 1946 expedition to the Himalayas, and on an expedition to North Queensland.
 He made the official film of the 1949-50 Norwegian–British–Swedish Antarctic Expedition (NBSX).

 There was wider public interest in the Everest expedition, and a need for sponsors.
 Countryman Films Ltd was one of the 1953 expedition’s sponsors.